AMRI-Lab/aSTIplus/README.md

 3. Coregister the magnitude images acquired at the first echo of different orientations to the magnitude image acquired at normal supine head position using FSL FLIRT, and obtain the vector of measured field shifts and the unit vectors of applied magnetic field strength in the subject frame of reference.
 4. Reconstruct QSM image using STAR-QSM using STI_Suite V3.0 toolbox and derive the smoothed QSM through Gaussian smooth.
 The discrete gradient was obtained from the smoothed QSM image and the morphology mask was derived by thresholding.

-Once the above steps are completed, you can run STIrecon.m function
+Once the above steps are completed, you can run STIrecon.m script to reconstruct susceptibility tensor

 # Simulation experiments